-- A. ACCELERATOR Turn full direction of arrow. - B. PLUGGING Turn full opposite direction of arrow to start.

-Turn up 1/8 in direction of arrow. - C. CURRENT LIMITER Turn full direction of arrow.
+- A. ACCELERATOR Turn full direction of arrow - B. Plugging Turn full opposite direction of arrow to start.
+Turn up 1/8 in direction of arrow. - C. CURRENT LIMITER Turn full direction of arrow - CREEP Adjust trimpot so motor whines but does not turn when accelerator switch is first closed.